ryanb/dotfiles/README.md

     xcode-select --install
     git clone git://github.com/notahat/dotfiles ~/.dotfiles
     cd ~/.dotfiles
-    ./script/install.sh home
+    ./bin/install home

-Run `./script/install.sh -h` to see other options.
+Run `./bin/install -h` to see other options.

 ### Managing Plugins

 Plugins for neovim and zsh are managed as git submodules.

-Run `./script/upgrade-plugins.sh` to fetch new versions of all plugins.
+Run `./bin/upgrade-plugins` to fetch new versions of all plugins.

 ## Modifying

-Scripts for each step live in the `script/steps` directory.
-They're all run by `scripts/install.h`, which also provides some helpful functions for the steps to use.
+Scripts for each step live in the `steps` directory.
+They're all run by `bin/install`, which also provides some helpful functions for the steps to use.

+All the config files live under `config`.
+Most of these get soft-linked into place by the steps.

+The `environments` directory contains Brewfiles and `.tool-versions` files specific to home and work.

 ## Tools Used